FyberLabs/proxmox-firewall/docs/SUBMODULE_STRATEGY.md

 │   ├── secrets/
 │   └── ...
 ├── vendor/
+│   ├── other-infrastructure/ #Other submodule with terraform, ansible, etc.
 │   └── proxmox-firewall/  # This repo as a submodule
 ├── README.md
 └── ...